 The composition of the Risk Management Committee is designated by the Board of Directors.
 Currently, the Risk Management Committee comprises four members, out of whom three are Non-Executive Independent Members.
-One of the remaining are appointed members of the Committee.
+One of the members is appointed Chairman of the Committee and the remaining are appointed members of the Committee.
 All the members of the Committee have knowledge of the financial sector, and possess experience in the banking sector, especially in risk undertaking and management and in equity management.